ItsSpicee/peprs/README.md

 - debugFunctions.py: contains functions that are called when a debug button is clicked
 - paramaterFunctions.py: contains functions that are called when a parameter is changed

-### DPD, RX Calibration, TX Calibration, Utitlty Functions, Instrument Functions
+### DPD, RX Calibration, TX Calibration, Utility Functions, Instrument Functions
 These are the same repositories from Test and Measurement Code on the working drive.

 #### Equipment Setup, Measurement Data, DPD Data